jarmoil/OTP1/README.md

 That will open menu to choose from Japan (Ja), Russian (Ru) and English (EN) which is default.

 The rest of the application works the same.

+Localization method:

+Database localization is done by checking the locale the user is using on the app and based on that, the flashcard set is stored in the database with a column indicating the language it was created in.

+The flashcard sets are then displayed on the app by which locale is chosen by the user.
+If the locale is Russian, only display flashcard sets that are in Russian etc.